AdobeDocs/workfront.en/help/reports-and-dashboards/reports/creating-and-managing-reports/create-journal-entry-report.md

 # Report on the Updates area

-The Journal Entry report surfaces system updates from the Updates area of projects, tasks, issues, and other objects that were previously only available through the `Adobe Workfront` API.
-While this is an advanced report intended for specific use cases, the more digestible format makes it easier for you to report on project activity and system updates within `Workfront`.
+The Journal Entry report surfaces system updates from the Updates area of projects, tasks, issues, and other objects that were previously only available through the Adobe Workfront API.
+While this is an advanced report intended for specific use cases, the more digestible format makes it easier for you to report on project activity and system updates within Workfront.

 >[!TIP]
 >